decaffeinate/bulk-decaffeinate/README.md

   [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
 This is useful to automate any cleanups to convert the output of decaffeinate to code matching your JS style.
+* `fixImportsConfig`: an optional object.
+If present, a whole-codebase pass will be done to fix any incorrect imports involving the converted files.
+It should be an object with up to two fields:
+  * `searchPath`: a required field specifying a path to a directory containing all JS files in the project.
+  * `absoluteImportPaths`: an optional array of strings, each of which is used as an absolute path starting point when resolving imports.
+This is necessary if you do any tricks to get absolute-style imports in your project, since the fix-imports script needs to be able to resolve import names to files.
 * `mochaEnvFilePattern`: an optional regular expression string.
 If specified, all generated JavaScript files with a path matching this pattern have the text `/* eslint-env mocha */` added to the start.
 For example, `"^.*-test.js$"`.